hengsin/idempiere-oomph/README.md

 ## What the custom project setup model does
 * Install tycho configuration plugin.
-* Clone iDempiere source from git hub to <workspace location>/idempiere.
+* Clone iDempiere source (master branch) from github to <workspace location>/idempiere
 * Run mvn verify.
 * Import projects into workspace.
 * Set and load target platform.